RobotLocomotion/drake/drake/examples/kuka_iiwa_arm/dev/monolithic_pick_and_place/README.md

  --orientation=-0.0
 ```

-Command line arguments can be passed for : `box_choice` an integer between 1
+Command line arguments can be passed for : `target` an integer between 1
 and 3 (corresponding to small, medium and large boxes as manipulation
 targets),and for `orientation` - a decimal value for the yaw orientation on
 the table in radians.